Skip to Content Skip to Footer

 For periodical titles both the value of complete holdings and the consequences of any action taken should be added to the factors influencing withdrawal/cancellation decisions.
 Periodical cancellation generally results from one or more of the following circumstances:

-• Changes in the University programs.
+• Changes in the university programs.

 • Budgetary constraints.